 - Tying it all together with case studies

-Please note: During the class we will perform postural assessments.
-It is important to wear clothing that allows for an accurate postural assessment.
+Please note: During the class, we will perform postural assessments.
+It is essential to wear clothing that allows for an accurate postural assessment.
 Please wear shorts or biking shorts, and a t-shirt or sports top.

 - $194 plus HST – after February 22

 - 8:45 am – 10:00 am